Skip to content

 }

-A function becomes pure virtual by assigning = 0 to it.
+A function is declared pure virtual by appending = 0 to its declaration.

 class Sensor {